 Solutions of linear equations have nice properties.
 For example, the solution exists wherever \(p(x)\) and \(f(x)\) are defined, and has essentially the same regularity (read: it is just as nice).
 But most importantly for us right now, there is a method for solving linear first order equations.

 The trick is to rewrite the left-hand side of (1.3) as a derivative of a product of \(y\) with another function.
-To this end, we find a function \(r(x)\) such that
+To this end, we wish to find a function \(r(x)\) such that

 This is the left-hand side of (1.3) multiplied by \(r(x)\text{.}\) If we multiply (1.3) by \(r(x)\text{,}\) we obtain